Port Laoise, Ireland: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-If you visit Port Laoise during February, you are likely to notice that it is cold.
-Temperatures tend to hover around the high 40s F (single digits C) during the day, while at night they can dip into the 30s F (single digits C).
+If you visit Port Laoise during March, you are likely to find that it can be brisk.
+Temperatures tend to hover around the low 50s F (low 10s C) during the day, while at night they can dip into the high 30s F (single digits C).
 Humidity is generally between 70 and 80% during the day.
-In terms of precipitation, you can expect it to rain about half of the time.
+In terms of precipitation, you can expect it to rain about two thirds of the time.
 There is frost about half of the time.

 What to wear/what to pack: